GoogleCloudPlatform/terraform-example-foundation-app/6-anthos-install/README.md

     git commit -m "adding config repo"
     git push origin master
     ```
+### Install Nomos
+Nomos will be installed to know if the Config Management System (ACM) changes were successfully applied.
+The official documentation to install nomos is on [this link](https://cloud.google.com/anthos-config-management/docs/how-to/nomos-command).
+1. Download the **exact** same version of the Config Management System (ACM installed above).
+Choose the linux version on [this link](https://cloud.google.com/anthos-config-management/docs/downloads#supported_version_instructions).

+1. Make it executable:
+    ```
+    chmod +x nomos
+    ```

+1. Move the command to a location the system searches for binaries.
+    ```
+    sudo mv nomos /usr/local/bin/

+1. Validate the configuration.
+    ```
+    nomos --path=${HOME}/bank-of-anthos-repos/root-config-repo vet
+    ```
+1. Check if the update was successful.
+    ```
+    nomos status
+    ```

 #### accounts namespace
 This repository will host the deployment and service manifests for `userservice` and `contacts` microservices.